 McAnany’s hot streak continued well into July.
 One example: he had only three triples in his career, but two of them came on the same day, July 12, 1959, one in each game of a doubleheader against Kansas City.
 Both triples came with the bases loaded.
 Six of his 27 career RBIs came on that one day.

 On July 17, McAnany “returned the favor” to Ralph Terry, who had struck him out in his first major-league at-bat in ’58, by breaking up Terry’s no-hit bid in the ninth inning with a line single into center field.
 The White Sox went on to defeat the Yankees, 2-0, before their largest road crowd of the season, 42,168.
 It was an important win, putting Chicago ahead of Cleveland by a game and 6½ up on the Yankees.

 McAnany wound up starting a team-high 58 games in right field for the White Sox in 1959.
 He also started two games in left field, and played three innings in center field.
+To take pressure off of MacAnany manager Al Lopez penciled him in the eighth batting position—where he stayed most of the year.
+In the last month of the season Mac was frequently platooned with Jim Rivera.
+Rivera batted mostly against right handed pitchers and Mac batted against left handers.
 He accumulated 210 at-bats with a .276 batting average, driving in 27 runs and doing his part to help Chicago reach the World Series.

 “I have always watched sports on television.
 My favorite hobby now is golf.
 I have a group of friends, mostly ex-FBI agents that I play with every Saturday.
 We go to Hilton Head and other venues.
 I enjoy the friendship as much as the golf.”